telefonicaid/fiware-orion/test/acceptance/behave/README.md

        * CB_RUNNING_MODE: is used to determine how is compiled ContextBroker.
            ContextBroker will be compiled and installed previously by user, `http://fiware-orion.readthedocs.org/en/develop/admin/build_source/index.html`.
            - RPM: CB is installed as RPM, so service tooling will be used to start and stop
-           - CLI: plain CB command line interface will be used to start contextBroker (must be compiled from source in DEBUG mode)
+           - CLI: plain CB command line interface will be used to start contextBroker, the contextBroker binary (compiled in DEBUG mode) must be available in the system PATH.
 - `properties.json` (MANDATORY) will be create/update in `root path` automatically from settings folder (see `configuration.json`) or manually.
 - Run behave (see available params with the -h option).
 ```